Are you wondering how to begin as a writer and finally develop a daily writing habit?

 - Join a writers’ group or an online community of like-minded individuals who will help keep you motivated and accountable.

-- Set some writing goals for yourself, whether it’s finishing a first draft of a novel or writing 500 words per day.
+- Set some writing goals for yourself, whether it’s finishing the first draft of a novel or writing 500 words per day.

 - Take breaks and allow yourself time to recharge after each writing session.
 This will help prevent burnout and keep your creative juices flowing.